sonulodha/Ansible/windows/managed-hosts-setup.md

      5. Optionally configures basic authentication or CredSSP.
 This is discussed in detail below.
      6. Configures the Windows firewall for WinRM connections over both HTTP and HTTPS.

-Run ConfigureRemotingForAnsible.ps1 as an Administrator with the appropriate options for your environment. we are uses  the -DisableBasicAuth and -EnableCredSSP options as a security preference.
+Run ConfigureRemotingForAnsible.ps1 as an Administrator with the appropriate options for your environment.we are uses  the -DisableBasicAuth and -EnableCredSSP options as a security preference.
 ConfigureRemotingForAnsible.ps1 also creates a self-signed certificate for HTTP